 Issuer: Lisbon Public School District No. 19, North Dakota (the "District").

-Authority of Issuance: The Bonds are issued pursuant to Sections 21-03-07(7) and Chapter 57-15-16 of the North Dakota Century Code.
-Purpose: remodel and construct onds will be used for the purpose of (i) providing funds to an addition to the elementary school and remodel the middle e improve school facilities and property.
-Security: Fund Levy, which may In the Bonds will be payable solely from the School Building be levied upon all taxable property located in the District at see "DESCRIPTION OF THE BONDS - Security and Source Principal Payment: Principal on the Bonds is payable annually on August 1, 2020 through 2039.
-Interest Payments: Interest on the Bonds commencing August 1, s is payable semiannually on February 1 and August 1, 2020.
-Optional Redemption: The Bonds are subject t to redemption on August 1, 2028.
-Denominations: \$5,000 or multiples the reof.
-Book-Entry Only: The Bonds will be issue ed as book-entry only securities through the DTC.
-Tax Status: The Bonds are genera Exemption" herein). lly exempt from federal and state income taxes (see "Tax Bank Qualified: The Bonds are designat ed as "Qualified Tax-Exempt Obligations" Record Date: hall be paid to the registered holders of the Bonds on the 15th nth next preceding such interest payment date, whether or not lay.
-Professional Consultants: Municipal Advisor: PFM Financial Advisors LLC Fargo, North Dakota Minneapolis, Minnesota Bond Counsel: Arntson Stewart Wegner PC Fargo, North Dakota Paying Agent/ Registrar: BNY Mellon Corporate Trust Houston, Texas Legal Matters: Validity, tax exemption, and legal matters incident to the authorization and issuance of the Bonds are subject to the opinion of Arntson Stewart Wegner PC, Bond Counsel.
+Authority of Issuance: The Bonds are issued pursuant to Sections 21-03-07(7) and Chapter 57-15-16 of the remodel and construct an addition to the elementary school and remodel the middle school; and to otherwise improve school facilities and property.

+North Dakota Century Code.

+Purpose: The proceeds of the Bonds will be used for the purpose of (i) providing funds to of Payment" herein).

+Security: Principal and interest on the Bonds will be payable solely from the School Building

+Fund Levy, which may be levied upon all taxable property located in the District at the rate of 20.0 mills (see "DESCRIPTION OF THE BONDS - Security and Source commencing August 1, 2020.

+Principal Payment: Principal on the Bonds is payable annually on August 1, 2020 through 2039.

+Interest Payments: Interest on the Bonds is payable semiannually on February 1 and August 1,

+Optional Redemption: The Bonds are subject to redemption on August 1, 2028.

+Denominations: \$5,000 or multiples thereof.

+Book-Entry Only: The Bonds will be issued as book-entry only securities through the DTC.

+Tax Status: The Bonds are generally exempt from federal and state income taxes (see "Tax

+Exemption" herein).

+Bank Qualified: The Bonds are designated as "Qualified Tax-Exempt Obligations"

+Record Date: Interest and principal shall be paid to the registered holders of the Bonds on the 15th day of the calendar month next preceding such interest payment date, whether or not such day is a business day.

+Professional Consultants: Municipal Advisor: PFM Financial Advisors LLC

+Fargo, North Dakota Minneapolis, Minnesota

+Bond Counsel: Arntson Stewart Wegner PC

+Fargo, North Dakota

+Paying Agent/

+Registrar: BNY Mellon Corporate Trust

+Houston, Texas

+Legal Matters: Validity, tax exemption, and legal matters incident to the authorization and issuance of the Bonds are subject to the opinion of Arntson Stewart Wegner PC, Bond Counsel.
 The opinion will be substantially in the form set forth in Appendix B attached hereto.

-Dated Date/Delivery Date: Dated Date/Delivery Date: On or about May 28, 2020.
+Dated Date/Delivery Date: On or about May 28, 2020.